Ontario Science Centre: Science School

 The Ontario Science Centre Science School (OSCSS) offers grade 12 University Preparation courses in STEM subjects: physics, biology, chemistry, calculus, and advanced functions.
-All students also complete an interdisciplinary studies credit in science communication while enrolled with the OSCSS.
-The credits are issued by either the Toronto District School Board or the Toronto Catholic District School Board, which also fund the program so it is available at no cost to students from anywhere in Ontario.
+All students also complete an interdisciplinary studies credit in science communication while enrolled in the OSCSS.
+The credits are issued by either the Toronto District School Board or the Toronto Catholic District School Board, which also fund the program to make it available at no cost to students from anywhere in Ontario.
 While at the Science Centre, students earn practicum hours through volunteering and interacting with visitors.

 Governance

-As a Crown agency of the Government of Ontario, the Ontario Science Centre is overseen by trustees appointed by the Lieutenant Governor in Council, who selects not fewer than sixteen and not more than twenty-six trustees, and designates one of them as chair and another as vice-chair.
+As a Crown agency of the Government of Ontario, the Ontario Science Centre is overseen by trustees appointed by the Lieutenant Governor in Council, who selects between 16 and 26 trustees, designating one as chair and another as vice-chair.
 Meetings are held four times a year, and trustees serve for a term not exceeding three years but may be reappointed for one or more terms.